Integrability of Liouville theory: proof of the DOZZ Formula: Appendix

 \subsection{Chaos estimates}

-We list in this Appendix estimates for chaos integrals that are used frequently in the paper.
+We list here estimates for chaos integrals that are used frequently in the paper.
 Some estimates are standard in the literature on GMC and other estimates were recently proved in \cite[section 6]{KRV}.